binkley/modern-java-practices/README.md

 and tooling integration such as provided by JaCoCo code coverage (see [below](#leverage-lombok-to-tweak-code-coverage)).

+Do note though, Lombok is not a panacea, and has detractors.
+For example, to generate code as an annotation processor, it in places relies on internal JDK APIs, though the situation has improved as the JDK exposes those APIs in portable ways.

 #### Leverage Lombok to tweak code coverage

 Be sparing in disabling code coverage!
 JaCoCo knows about Lombok's